Skip to content

 Complete

-- Look what namespaces you have in your K3s with
+• Look what namespaces you have in your K3s with kubectl get namespace.
+You can shorten it to kubectl get ns.

-- Having created a namespace, you can reference it in YAML template when creating an object.
+• Having created a namespace, you can reference it in YAML template when creating an object.
 See the example below.
-Create your second Simple Pod under your test namespace.
+Here's an example how to specify the namespace in the pod template.

 apiVersion: v1